mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 **Gdps in particular** are promising which is not explored in terms of what it can offer in particular to participants and facilitators in a learning design orientated to a socio cultural approach.
 ADD IN SOME THING ABOUT CONCRETE APPROACHES

+Following from the use of  a collection of design patterns to support collaborative design decisions outlined above, it appears a promising area to address challenges faced by facilitators supporting novice coders.

 **Focusing on Agency is valid because**  it is a way to address relevant concepts of fluency in this domain with greater theoretical rigour.